 This system has a real-time pressure monitoring, tire pressure, and slow leak alarm to keep you safe on the road.
 It is easy to install and waterproof, making it a longer-lasting choice than other available options.
 This system comes with four sensors to link to your car to give you an accurate idea of where your tire pressure is at all times.
 The LCD display is easy to see and easy to read.

-It is not the easiest system to understand, and the manual does not provide much in the way of clarity.
+It is not the easiest system to understand, but the instruction manual has improved with their more recent models that should help you out.
 The sensors also have a tendency to let some air out of your tires over time, so watch them closely.
-It also has a very small display, so it may not be the easiest to read.

 - Real-time monitoring